karolisr/botany-2025-shell/alexas_section.md

 man ls
 ```

-Click `q` on your keyboard when you're ready to exit the manual page.
+Click <kbd>Q</kbd> on your keyboard when you're ready to exit the manual page.

 ### `cd` (change directory)
 Thus far, we have been listing files starting from the same directory.